Ar-maan05/mcp-persist/CONTRIBUTING.md

 1. Open a pull request against `main`.
 2. CI must be green (lint, format, types, and tests across all four Python versions, against fakeredis plus a real Redis and Postgres) before it can merge.
 3. A maintainer will review.
-Keep PRs focused — one logical change per PR makes review faster.
+Keep PRs focused: one logical change per PR makes review faster.